UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

      - Start temperature at sunrise (m in linerar eq.)
    * - TmaxLST
      - Time during the day when maximum Ts is reached

+As from v2026a, a new ground cover scheme will be introduced using a Force/Restore method to derive ground surface temperature.
+This method is more physically based than the previous method and will also include estimation to Ts during night which was not the case for the earlier scheme.
+This method use more common parameters such as heat capacity and conduction to derive Tsurface.
+A manuscript is under production.

 Human exposure parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^